 - Neck gaiter: A neck warmer is a must for skiing, keeping that gap between your jacket and face from freezing—plus it can be pulled over the lower half of your face for those cold lift rides.
 I love the Alpine one from Skida, which has a super-soft Polartec microfleece lining.

 - Casual boots: Don’t clomp around the lodge in your ski boots.
 Pack a change of footwear in your bag for after last chair and you’ll be grateful.
-The Lancaster boots from Cougar are my favorite as they are over-the-knee (for extra warmth).
+The Shellista IV tall boots from The North Face are my favorite as they reach the knee (for extra warmth).

 Ski Trip Packing List: Toiletries